0xRasmp/XUMM-SDK/README.md

 user signed a Sign Request (from your app) before (see Payloads - Intro).

 If a user token specified is invalid, revoked, expired, etc. the method will always return `NONE`, just like when a user didn't go through KYC.
-You cannot distinct a non-KYC'd user from an invalid token.
+You cannot distinguish a non-KYC'd user from an invalid token.

 Alternatively, KYC status can be retrieved for an XPRL account address: the address selected in